As I lay in bed, I started to hear a melody form in my mind.

 Economic Collapse, Roid Rage & New Frontiers

 As 2011 rolled around, things became more desperate financially.
 And timing could not have been worse since the world was very much in “recovery mode” after the financial collapse of 2007 – 2008.
-I started pulling 50-hour weeks at multiple part-time jobs that paid peanuts.
+I started pulling 50-hour weeks at multiple part-time jobs (and spent untold hours driving between them) that paid peanuts.

 The first six months of the year were terrible, not just because of the mounting financial pressure, but also because of an unruly, emotionally unstable roommate, who was prone to roid rage.